Monday, August 13, 2012

 Sightseeing in Carlos Paz and Alta Gracia, Argentina

 This weekend, my folks, my spouse, and I went on a short road trip to Carlos Paz.
 I've traveled all along the U.S. east coast many times, but I always missed the opportunity to stop by and look at the mountains.
 As a Floridian, sandy beaches, and palm tree were more of my thing.
-I did however see some mountains in 2010 while vacationing with a few coworkers in upstate New York, but the sights in Carlos Paz were breathtaking.
+I did however see some mountains in 2010 while vacationing with a few coworkers in upstate New York, but the sights in Carlos Paz were unique and breathtaking.

 Afterwards, we headed towards Alta Gracia.
 Along the way, I noticed that there was a great deal of beautiful farmland between Carlos Paz and Alta Gracia.